-There are a number of opportunities for parents to be involved at Compass Charter Schools (Compass)
+There are a number of opportunities for parents to be involved at Compass Charter Schools (Compass) of San Diego.
+Learn more about some of these opportunities below:

 Parent Advisory Council (PAC)

 The PAC serves to provide learning coach feedback on school policies and procedures at Compass to ensure that they are consistent with our mission, vision, and values.
 Members act as a committed group of advisors to the staff and administration, regarding issues that affect the scholars and Compass.
 They provide feedback and insight from the learning coach's perspective on the school process, policies, and initiatives to ensure that the needs of learning coaches and their families are included as decisions are made.
 They also serve as an advisory, not a decision-making body, that makes recommendations, encourages brainstorming, and provides opportunities for parent involvement on committees.